DoctorDolorem/winapis/README.md

 # go-winapis
 Module that contains some functions to use WinAPIs that are missing in the main Windows package

 I left to the user the power to choose when to load which DLL and get the addresses to functions.

+For this reason,
-For this reason, the functions require a pointer to a windows.LazyProc structure, which is the associated function exported by the dll.
+this module requires the windows.LazyProc structures initialized with the functions exported by the DLL.

 DLL's must be loaded beforehand by the user:
 ```